Our goal is to share information and products that are truly helpful to renters.

 Please return my security deposit of $1400 and interest to my forwarding address.

 I vacated my apartment on May 23, 2020.
-The apartment was left clean and I have documented the condition that it was left as I received, except for normal wear and tear.
+The apartment was left clean and I have documented the condition that it was left in, which is how it was when I moved in, except for normal wear and tear.
 In accordance with Washington, state 59.18.280 you’re required to return the deposit within 21 days from termination of the lease.

 YOU ARE NOW PAST DUE AND BEYOND THE STATE LIMIT FOR RETURNING THE DEPOSIT.